 Is There Alumni Networking or Continuing Education Discounts?

-About 78% of graduates stay connected, and you’ll find alumni benefits like job referrals and mentorship; you’ll also get education discounts for advanced modules or refresher courses, keeping your skills current and career opportunities growing.
+About 78% of graduates stay connected, and you’ll find alumni benefits like job referrals and mentorship.
+You’ll also get education discounts for advanced modules or refresher courses, keeping your skills current and career opportunities growing.

 Conclusion